 Generally, a person convicted of a felony in Colorado may be sentenced within the "presumptive range" of that felony.
 However, other factors may "aggravate" or "mitigate" the sentence.
 For example, if the facts that amount to an offense are not that terrible in the eyes of the judge, and you have no prior offenses, this may mitigate your sentence.
 On the other hand, if you are on bond, or on probation for another offense, this will aggravate your sentence...and so on.

 2) What aggravating or mitigating factors are present?

 The judge has a lot of discretion when issuing your sentence.
 He or she will consider many factors, such as your prior criminal history, the victim's comments at sentencing, the facts of the crime, whether you show remorse, whether you are a future risk, and many other factors.

 3) Locate the Possible Sentence Using this Felony Sentencing Chart

-Aside from avoiding convictions, your criminal attorney will help you to minimize or avoid punishment as well.
+Aside from avoiding convictions, your criminal defense attorney will help you to minimize or avoid punishment as well.
 There are several rules that determine whether you are eligible for probation.
 For example, someone with two prior felony convictions may face mandatory prison if they plead guilty or are convicted of the charge.
-In a case like that, it may be necessary to negotiate a resolution in which the District attorney agrees to waive the “Two Felony Rule.”
+In a case like that, it may be necessary to negotiate a resolution in which the District Attorney agrees to waive the “Two Felony Rule.”